FerDoranNie/Explanations-with-maps/README.md

-# Explanations-with-maps
+# Explanations with maps
-Public tematics maps for everyone showing some interesting geographic data.
+## Public tematics maps for everyone showing interesting geographic data.
+Tools to be used:
+* Tableau Public
+* Javascript D3
+* Data Studio